diasurgical/devilutionX/docs/manual/platforms/n3ds.md

 When using .3dsx:

-- Launch `devilutionx.3dsx` or `hellfire.3dsx` with the [Homebrew Launcher](https://github.com/fincs/new-hbmenu).
+- Launch `devilutionx.3dsx` with the [Homebrew Launcher](https://github.com/fincs/new-hbmenu).

 or, when using .cia:

-- Launch Diablo or Diablo: Hellfire from your 3DS Homemenu.
+- Launch Diablo from your 3DS Homemenu.

 ## Controls